Inference Engine#

 cd inference-engine

-./start.shThen test inference: python test_inference.py "What is the capital of France?" or use the curl/scripts below.
+./start.shOpen the UI at http://localhost:1337, or test inference with python test_inference.py "What is the capital of France?" / the curl scripts below.
 See Setup and running for full prerequisites and options.

 Setup and running#